cdapio/cdap/cdap-docs/examples-manual/source/examples/fileset.rst

 File Sets
 =========

-A Cask Data Application Platform (CDAP) Example demonstrating the FileSet dataset and its use in services and MapReduce.
+A Cask Data Application Platform (CDAP) example demonstrating the FileSet dataset and its use in services and MapReduce.

 Overview